meowdding/catharsis/docs/item_models/data_types.md

 ## Available String Data Types

-Any Data Types that return a String are available to you.
+Data Types that return a String are available by default.

 ### Custom String Data Types